mizrael/davidguida.net/src/_posts/2015-01-17-angularjs-unnecessary-routing-and-the-hash-sign.md

   - Programming
   - Ramblings
 ---
 If you are using AngularJS for something different from a Single Page Application, probably you are not using the built-in routing functionality.
-In this case, don&#8217;t add the ngRoute dependency to your app , or it will always try to handle your #hashes (and most probably your web app won&#8217;t work).
+In this case, don't add the ngRoute dependency to your app , or it will always try to handle your #hashes (and most probably your web app won't work).

 Cheers!